Sony Group (BUE:SONY) E10: ARS141.31 (As of Mar. 2026)

 Sony Group Business Description

-7-1, Konan 1-Chome, Minato-ku, Tokyo, JPN, 108-0075
+Address 7-1, Konan 1-Chome, Minato-ku, Tokyo, JPN, 108-0075

 Sony Group is a conglomerate with consumer electronics roots, which not only designs, develops, produces, and sells electronic equipment and devices, but also is engaged in content businesses, such as console and mobile games, music, and movies.
-Sony is a global top company of CMOS image sensors, game consoles, professional broadcasting cameras, and music publishing, and is one of the top players on digital cameras, wireless earphones, recorded music, movies, and so on.
-Sony's business portfolio is well diversified with six major business segments.
+Sony is the global top company of CMOS image sensors, game consoles, professional broadcasting cameras, and music publishing, and is one of the top players on digital cameras, wireless earphones, recorded music, movies, and so on.
+Sony's business portfolio is well diversified with five major business segments.